dapepe/backpack/README.md

 When you checkout or download Backpack, you will see two example configurations called "bluemixdemo" and "localdemo".
 The `config.json` contains three parameters:

-* The connection URL and database name for MongoDB.
+* `mongo`: The connection URL and database name for MongoDB.
-* The path to your cache directory, which is used to cache preview images
+* `cache`: The path to your cache directory, which is used to cache preview images
-* The fixed password for your root user
+* `rootpwd`: The fixed password for your root user
+* `usercollection`

 So, a sample configuration file for your local MongoDB installation could look like this: